AgaToma/cat-sanctuary/README.md

 <h3>Own resources</h3>
 Scrollbar photo 4<br>
-Scrollbar video - Permission to use the video was obtained from the author Magda Muras.
+Scrollbar video - permission to use the video was obtained from the author Magda Muras.